-We are a small registered charity, one of many civic and amenity societies across the UK set up by ordinary citizens.
+We are a Charitable Incorporated Organisation, registered as a charity, one of many civic and amenity societies across the UK set up by ordinary citizens.
 We were founded as a small pressure group in 1942 and have remained true to our vision of the need for good planning which reconciles heritage and growth.

 Planning affects us all.
 Planning is important because what is built and where it is located, and how it looks and makes us feel, impacts on our daily lives in so many ways, both large and small.